 THE JOYFUL CHILD: MONTESSORI, GLOBAL WISDOM FOR BIRTH TO THREE

-This book has been translated into Japanese, Portuguese, Vietnamese, Romanian, Russian, and Mongolian – more translations are in progress.
+This book has been translated into Japanese, Portuguese, Vietnamese, Romanian, Russian, French, and Mongolian – more translations are in progress.

 For English copies from Amazon click here: BOOKS